There are three primary ways to reduce the cost of health plans under the Affordable Care Act in Colorado.

 Children’s Health Insurance Program (CHIP).
 Even if you don’t qualify for Medicaid, your children may be eligible for the Children's Health Insurance Program (CHIP).
 Kids covered by CHIP don’t need to be included in another health plan.

 When you apply for health coverage at Connect for Health Colorado, the state will check to see whether your children might qualify for CHIP.
-If so, it will alert the Colorado CHIP agency so your kids can get the coverage they need.
+If so, it will alert the Colorado CHIP agency.

 You can learn the final costs for specific plans, including whether you qualify for subsidies or low-cost care programs, when you apply for insurance online at Connect for Health Colorado or when you talk to a navigator or broker about the plans available to you.

 For more information, see How to Sign Up for Obamacare in Colorado.